crossplane/crossplane/design/design-doc-stacks.md

 Each of these designs offered a good place to start.
 Through iteration over time we will learn more, hopefully without investing much effort that cannot be reused.

+## Security and Isolation

+Details on the installation and runtime security and isolation of stacks can be read in the [security and isolation design doc](./one-pager-stacks-security-isolation.md).

 ## Questions and Open Issues

-* Stack Manager security model and isolation [#580](https://github.com/crossplaneio/crossplane/issues/580)
 * Offloading redundant Stack Manager functionality to Stack building tools
 * Dependency resolution design: [#434](https://github.com/crossplaneio/crossplane/issues/434)
 * Updating/Upgrading Stack: [#435](https://github.com/crossplaneio/crossplane/issues/435)
 * Support installation of stacks from private registries [#505](https://github.com/crossplaneio/crossplane/issues/505)
 * Figure out model for crossplane core vs stacks [#531](https://github.com/crossplaneio/crossplane/issues/531)
-* Single stack should be able to install multiple controllers [#532](https://github.com/crossplaneio/crossplane/issues/532)
 * Prototype alternate stack implementations [#548](https://github.com/crossplaneio/crossplane/issues/548)
 * Is there a benefit to `kind.version.` prefixed `crd.yaml` filenames
   * Should this be the only name prefix?